uniMatrixx/simpleBTCPriceTracking/README.md

 # simpleBTCPriceTracking
-#Simple BTC price tracking with coindesk API
+//Simple BTC price tracking with coindesk API
-#You can start with this example to develope complex apps for the other coins !
+//You can start with this example to develope complex apps for the other coins !
-#Firstly you will import modules
+//Firstly you will import modules

 import requests
 import time